Ben Lomand Connect ByLaws

 A modem is required for Internet service.
 Customers may provide their own modem or lease one from Ben Lomand Connect.
 Modems available for lease from Ben Lomand Connect are listed on our website.

 Ben Lomand Connect does not share any internet usage information with any outside agency, including copyright holders or their agents, as relates to the DMCA or for other law enforcement or national security needs; unless requested by court subpoena or other lawful means.

 III.
 Redress Options

-You may call Customer Service or our Customer Response Center at (931) 668‐4131 if you have any questions or difficulties with your Ben Lomand Connect service.
+You may call Customer Service or our Customer Support Center at (931) 668‐4131 if you have any questions or difficulties with your Ben Lomand Connect service.